spadi-alliance/nestdaq/INSTALL.md

   git clone https://github.com/sewenew/redis-plus-lus.git
   cd redis-plus-plus

-  # to use RedLock (distributed lock algorithm), checkout "recipes" branch
+  # to use RedLock (distributed lock algorithm), checkout "1.3.6" or later
-  git checkout -b recipes recipes cd ..
+  git checkout -b 1.3.6 1.3.6
+  cd ..

   # If "hiredis" is installed at non-default location,